Qwinn1/forktools/README.md

 # Changelog, Version 2.2:

-1)  All configuration options have been moved out of forktoolsinit.sh and into sub-includes named config.forkstartall, config.forkaddplotdirs, etc.
+1)  All configuration options have been moved out of forktoolsinit.sh and into sub-includes named config.forkstartall, config.forkaddplotdirs, etc.   For your own convenience, please preserve your settings when updating for transfer to the new config file structure.

 2)  New `bash installft.sh` installation script.
 Updates code to latest version, tests for curl installation, sets up environment variables, creates all known needed symlinks, sets up new config.forktool files from .template versions if not already configured (see previous changelog entry) and makes forktools executable.

 3)  Compatibility added for forks that do not rename their processes, folders or code directories from "chia".
 Prime examples are lucky, xcha, nchain, rose and fishery.
 Please note that adding this compatibility is NOT an endorsement on my part recommending farming of any forks with such terrible lazy coding practices.
 Quite the opposite.
+KNOWN ISSUE:  Everything works except memory usage, which cannot be fixed at this time due to process names being indistinguishable from chia and each other.

 3)  Forkmon fixes and enhancements: